 The significance of these anatomical considerations is that massive hemoptysis (defined below) is more likely coming from the systemic arteries, and the volume of blood may help elucidate the origin of the bleeding.
 Ninety percent of cases of massive hemoptysis are from bronchial arteries.
 The remaining 5% of cases are from the pulmonary arteries and 5% from other arteries.

 It is also important to realize that bronchial, but not pulmonary arteries proliferate in the setting of inflammation.
 They can enlarge, become tortuous, and create pathologic high-pressure anastomosis with nearby pulmonary arteries.
 These abnormal vessels are highly prone to bleeding, and explain (in part) the hemoptysis encountered with chronic inflammatory disease (eg, cystic fibrosis, bronchiectasis), and facilitate our understanding of recurrent bleeding in these disorders.

 ETIOLOGY OF SUSPECTED HEMOPTYSIS

 There are many causes of hemoptysis, with some of the more common listed in Table 90-1.
 The differential diagnosis of hemoptysis depends primarily on the patient population.
 In the so-called developed world, the most common causes encountered are bronchitis, bronchogenic carcinoma, bronchiectasis, pneumonia, and tuberculosis.
 A recent review found that pulmonary embolism is also a common cause of hemoptysis.
-In contrast, developing countries ...
+In ...